-citizensadvice.org.uk
+T 0800 702 2020 (Advicelink Cymru) citizensadvice.org.uk

 Contact

 Information and advice for families who care for children with a disability or special need.

 T 0808 808 3555

 contact.org.uk

-Living Made Easy
+Independent Age

-Information and advice on equipment for independent living.
+Information and advice for older people, their families and carers.